The Tools of Recovery (abridged)

 Check out other meetings!

-If there are no OA meetings in your area and you are not very familiar with OA, you might want to consider taking a “field trip” with some other potential members to visit the meetings outside your area that are more established.
-It can be great fun traveling with a carload of compulsive overeaters and great for your recovery.
-It is also helpful for the groups that you visit.
-They may want to return the favor and bring members to your meeting once your group has started.
+If there are no OA meetings in your area and you are not yet very familiar with OA, you may want to consider taking a “field trip” with other potential members to visit more established meetings outside your community.
+Traveling together can be enjoyable, uplifting, and beneficial to your recovery, and it offers a valuable opportunity to experience how other groups function.

 Get the word out!

-A good idea is to investigate the Public Information and Professional Outreach Service Manual in the future.
-Its focus is on carrying the message in your community and offers several helpful suggestions and examples.
-It is item #765 and sells for US$20.
+A helpful next step is to review our free guide Let People Know about Your Meeting!
+For more detail and instruction, you can purchase the Public Information and Professional Outreach Service Manual.
+This resource focuses on carrying the message within your community and includes many practical suggestions and examples.
+It is listed as item #765 and is available for US $20.

 You are welcome to contact us at any time at info@oa.org or 1-505-891-2664.
 Thank you for carrying the message of recovery.